 In 1994 the University of Hawaiʻi Sea Grant Extension Service in collaboration with the University of Hawaiʻi at Hilo developed a summer internship program for undergraduates from the U.S.-affiliated Pacific islands.
 The goal of the program was to encourage more Pacific island students to explore environmentally related careers through this internship opportunity.
 The program was developed to address a growing concern in the region regarding the limited number of students from Pacific islands entering into environmental fields and returning to their home islands to pursue related positions.
 This program has been continuously supported by the USDA Forest Service Institute of Pacific Islands Forestry, and the agencies which host interns.
 Students from U.S.-affiliated Pacific Islands who are currently attending UHH accepted into the program would be flown to their home island for 10 weeks to take part in a project-based internship mentored by agency researchers in the Pacific.
 Roundtrip travel from and back to Hawaii as well as a stipend is provided by the program.
 Potential opportunities vary by summer, please contact program staff for more information on current projects

-During the 4-day orientation and 11-week internship, a PIPES Intern is expected to complete the following:
+During the 10-week internship, a PIPES Intern is expected to complete the following:

 - Write a project pre-proposal